 \subsection{Strategy-to-Context Flow Analysis}

-To explore how the strategy-to-context (S2C) flow affects the performance of the FADO, we manually set the different hyper-parameters $\alpha$.
-(Note that: the context-to-strategy flow is considered in previous work, therefore, we place this result in Section \ref{c2s}.)
-As shown in Table \ref{tab:xxx}, the performance of the FADO achieves a peak after considering S2C flow ($\alpha=0.2$), which indicates that utilizing the S2C flow is necessary for the model's performance.\\
+To investigate how the {S2C} flow affects the performance of the FADO, this study manually sets the hyper-parameter $\alpha$.
+(Note that: the {C2S} flow is considered in the previous work, and this result is presented in the latter Section \ref{c2s}.)
+As shown in Table \ref{tab:xxx}, the performance of the FADO achieves a peak on all the aspects after considering S2C flow ($\alpha=0.2$), which indicates that utilizing the S2C flow is necessary for the model's performance. \\